UQ-Trust-Lab/LoDen/README.md

 The experiment parameters are defined in __constants.py__.
 To execute the experiments, please set the parameters in __constants.py__ file.

 ### 2. Run the experiment
-To run the experiment, please run __loden_*setting*_defence.py__, replace *setting* with the LoDen knowledge settings to experiment with.
+To run the experiment, please run loden_*setting*_defence.py, replace *setting* with the LoDen knowledge settings to experiment with.
 You can use command line to run the experiment, e.g. in a LINUX environment, to execute the *Black-box LoDen* experiment, please input the following command under the source code path

 ```python loden_blackbox_defence.py```